Lactoseandtolerance/smoking_cessation_ml/README.md

 Inform targeted intervention strategies

-📅 Project Timeline
-WeekPhaseDeliverables1-3Data Preparation & Feature EngineeringCleaned dataset, 25-35 engineered features4-6Modeling & Evaluation3 trained models, SHAP analysis, fairness assessment7-8Deployment & CommunicationInteractive dashboard, IEEE report, presentation

-⚠️ Limitations & Ethical Considerations
+Limitations
 Data Limitations

-Temporal: Data from 2010-2011 predates widespread e-cigarette use and newer cessation products Self-reported outcomes: No biochemical verification (cotinine testing) 30-day abstinence: Early marker, not long-term sustained cessation (6+ months)
+Temporal: Data from 2010-2011 predates widespread e-cigarette use and newer cessation products Self-reported outcomes: No biochemical verification (cotinine testing) Follow-up duration: 30-day abstinence is an early marker, not long-term sustained cessation
-Generalizability: US population sample may not generalize internationally
+Generalizability: US population sample may not apply internationally

 Ethical Considerations

-Model is for educational and research purposes only Not medical advice – individuals should consult healthcare professionals Fairness audits conducted to identify performance disparities across demographic groups All limitations transparently documented
+This model is for educational and research purposes only.
+It does not constitute medical advice.
+Individuals seeking to quit smoking should consult qualified healthcare professionals.
+Fairness audits will be conducted to identify performance disparities across demographic groups.
+All limitations will be transparently documented in the final report.

-Responsible Use
-This model should inform, not replace, clinical judgment.
-Predictions should be interpreted alongside patient preferences, clinical context, and evidence-based guidelines.

-👥 Team
+Team
 Ananda Downing
 Focus: Feature engineering, Logistic Regression, XGBoost, SHAP analysis, report writing
-Email: [ananda.email@university.edu]
+Email: ananda.email@university.edu
 Angel Nivar
 Focus: Data preprocessing, Random Forest, model evaluation, dashboard development
-Email: [angel.email@university.edu]
+Email: angel.email@university.edu

-🙏 Acknowledgments
+Acknowledgments

-National Cancer Institute (NCI) for providing publicly accessible TUS-CPS data US Census Bureau for conducting the Current Population Survey TUS-CPS participants for contributing data to advance public health research Course Instructor: [Professor Name] for project guidance
+National Cancer Institute (NCI) for providing publicly accessible TUS-CPS data US Census Bureau for conducting the Current Population Survey TUS-CPS participants for contributing data to advance public health research

-📚 References
+Key References
-Key papers using TUS-CPS 2010-2011 longitudinal cohort:

 Kalkhoran S, et al. (2016).
 E-cigarette use and smoking reduction or cessation in the 2010/2011 TUS-CPS longitudinal cohort.
 BMC Public Health, 16(1), 1105.
 Pierce JP, et al. (2018).
 Effectiveness of Pharmaceutical Smoking Cessation Aids in a Nationally Representative Cohort of American Smokers.
 JNCI: Journal of the National Cancer Institute, 110(6), 581-587.
 Hughes JR, et al. (2003).
 Measures of abstinence in clinical trials: issues and recommendations.
 Nicotine & Tobacco Research, 5(1), 13-25.

-📄 License
-This project is for educational purposes as part of a university data mining course.
-Data is publicly available from NCI.
-Code is available under MIT License.

-📞 Contact
-For questions about this project, please contact:

-Ananda Downing: [ananda.email@university.edu]
-Angel Nivar: [angel.email@university.edu]

-🔗 Useful Links
+Important Links

 TUS-CPS Official Website
 TUS-CPS 2010-2011 Data Download